Juniper/nita-cli/README.md

 ### Autocomplete

+Autocompletion provides \<TAB\> completion of command arguments.
+It provides users with the following functionalities:

+- Saving them from typing text when it can be autocompleted.
+- Letting them know available commands options.
+- Preventing errors.
+- Improving their experience by hiding/showing options based on user context.

-Following packages are needed to make use of autocompletion:
+The following packages are needed to make use of autocompletion:

 - python3
 - python3-pip